Lunar Meteoritic Impact Search

 frame.
 The picture is dark because I probably have my gain set too low.

-received the following reports (December 7th and 8th) from
+received the following reports (December 7th and 8th)

-the mirror site.
+available on the mirror site.
 Stefano SposettiI reported the following:

 Dec 7, Marco Iten, Raffello Lena, Andrea Manna